 HRINZ Student Ambassador Programme

 HRINZ has made a commitment to work with the academic community in New Zealand.
-One of the ways we could do this is by connecting tertiary students with practitioners through the HRINZ Student Ambassador Programme.
+One of the ways we do this is by connecting tertiary students with practitioners through the HRINZ Student Ambassador Programme.

 Applications for the 2016 Student Ambassador Programme are now closed.